 Cytomegalovirus infects most of us at some time in our lives.
 Because it has some of the same symptoms as a flu virus, most people do not even realize that they have been infected.
 However, in immunosuppressed patients, CMV can be a serious complication.
-For this reason, we check your blood for antibodies to the virus before transplant.
-If you already have antibodies, it is unlikely, though possible, that the virus would be reactivated.
-If you do not have any antibodies and you receive a transplant from someone who does, it is possible to become infected with the virus from the donor's kidney.
-There is a preventive medication available, which can give you protection against activation of the virus.

-You will be notified if you need this medicine.
+You will be given Valcyte (mentioned in the medication section) to help prevent CMV.
+CMV occurs most frequently during the first three months after transplant.
+You will also be monitored for this at your clinic visits.